INSPIRE: Intensity and spatial information-based deformable image registration: Performance Analysis

 \subsubsection{Results}

 The results of the registrations are summarized in Fig.~\ref{fig:synthplot1}.
+INSPIRE exhibits excellent results on all images, while all of the reference methods fail to exhibit stable and good performance.
+VoxelMorph in particular is struggling to align the thin vessels.
+This is likely due to the lack of overlap between the corresponding structures in the reference and floating images and therefore correspondences need to be established over large distances; even though the corresponding structures are within each other's receptive field (for the chosen U-net architecture), the registration is unsuccessful.

-INSPIRE exhibits excellent results on all images, with a minimal Jaccard index of $0.937$.
-The observed results indicate that the method is indeed suitable for images with thin line structures, where widely used general purpose registration methods fail to exhibit stable and good performance.
-To evaluate relevance of the proposed inverse inconsistency and gradient weighted sampling, we observed INSPIRE with $\lambda=0$, which corresponds to disabling inverse consistency regularization, as well as INSPIRE with $m=0$, which corresponds to turning off GW sampling.
+As an ablation study, we also observed INSPIRE with $\lambda=0$, which corresponds to disabling the inverse inconsistency regularization, as well as INSPIRE with $m=0$, which corresponds to turning off GW sampling.
 Both features show to contribute to improved performance and robustness.

+{In addition to the quantitative results presented here, we include an illustrative animation of an image registration process with INSPIRE on image 4 in the dataset (shown in Fig.~\ref{fig:illustrative_example}), enabling a qualitative assessment of the method, included as supplementary material S1 File.}